DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Archived Material/SAN Michaelmas Term 1 2023/Bibliography/SIM cards of desire, Sexual versatility and the male homoerotic economy in urban Congo.md

-This is part of the X series:
+This is part of the [[Love]] and [[Gender and Bodies]] series:
+Hendriks, Thomas 2016.
+“SIM cards of desire: Sexual versatility and the male homoerotic economy in urban Congo” in American Ethnologist, Vol. 43, No. 2, pp. 230–242
 10-01-24

 ## Blurb